 STANDARD

-Credit Overload Students who wish to enroll in more than 18 credits in the same term are considered as carrying a credit overload.
+Students who wish to enroll in more than 18 credits in the same term are considered as carrying a credit overload.
 Overload requests require that the student meet identified criteria and have advisor approval prior to the start of the term.
 Students must fulfill all of the following criteria in order to qualify for a credit overload:

 Cumulative grade-point average (GPA) of 3.00 or higher;